serralvo/serralvo.github.io/_posts/2020-07-11-singletons-and-testing-in-swift.markdown

 }
 ```

 Works fine?
-No my friend, for these tests we **don't have control of all states** and this kind of test is fragile like an eggshell.
+No my friend, for these tests we **don't have control of all states**, this kind of test is fragile like an eggshell, for example, what happens if another test try get the customer reward?
+How could we garantee the expected state?

 ---